powdr-labs/powdr/book/src/installation.md

 On Windows, you will also need a recent version of [Visual Studio](https://visualstudio.microsoft.com/downloads/), installed with the "Desktop Development With C++" Workloads option.

+If you want to enable `estark-polygon` feature, you also need the following runtime dependencies installed on the system:
+- `gcc`
+- `nlohmann-json3-dev`

+Yes, gcc and headers at runtime, this is not a typo.

+You will also need the following build time dependencies:
+- `make`
+- `pkg-config`
+- `libpqxx-dev`
+- `nasm`

 ## Building

 Using a single Cargo command (enable the halo2 backend to use it with the cli):